Clicky

 4. Karlynn says

 I’ve actually never found that it makes a mess due to splattering, I’ve never had any smoke on the elements or anything when I make it in the oven.
-Just make sure to cook it in the middle of the oven and I think the lower temp of 375 helps with that as well.5 stars
+Just make sure to cook it in the middle of the oven and I think the lower temp of 375 helps with that as well.

 5. Daphne says